julienmjaquet/web_scraping_tutorial/tutorial.md

 ```
 personalities <- data.frame()
 ```
 Not all pages include a "personalities" section.
 Pages that include such a section may be slightly different with regard to the html code of the page.
 By randomly checking a few pages ("by hand"), we can get an idea of how a page is organized.
 However, we cannot be sure that we accounted for all variants.
-Thus, it might be useful to test our R code on a few pages chosen randomly (and repeat the operation until we obtain the desired results).
+Thus, it may be useful to test our R code on a few pages chosen randomly (and repeat the operation until we obtain the desired results).
 For this end, it is useful to shuffle our data before each try.
 ```
 swissdata <- swissdata[sample(nrow(swissdata)),]
 ```